 To make the picture of the described phenomenon more complete, we will turn thoughts to the USA and tell about one interesting discovery made there at about the same time as the appearance of holography.
-In the USA, in the late 1950s, there were reports about the use of the phenomenon of subliminal reflection of information by the psyche for the purpose of manipulating people's behavior (Schubert, Strobach, &Karbach, 2014).
+In the USA, in the late 1950s, there were reports about the use of the phenomenon of subliminal reflection of information by the psyche for the purpose of people's manipulating behavior (Schubert.
+Strobach, & Karbach, 2014).